 The French Manicure Is Not French

 You might be surprised to learn that the French manicure (which is called “French manucure”) did not, in fact, originate in France.
 It was created in 1975 by President and CEO of Orly International Jeff Pink, who, at the time, was an American beauty supplier working in Hollywood.
-The French manicure started to became popular after Pink created the first DIY French manicure kit for Hollywood actresses in the 70s and it quickly became a hit.
+The French manicure started to become popular after Pink created the first DIY French manicure kit for Hollywood actresses in the 70s and it quickly became a hit.

 Even if the French manicure is one of the most popular types of nail treatment widely offered in nail salons, French women don’t really wear it.
 Instead, they prefer to go for a totally transparent or nude polish.
 The French manicure with long acrylic nails is the exact opposite of French chic and is considered vulgar in France.
 If you’re a fan of the French manicure, you can wear it with short and natural nails.